The structure and characteristic scales of the HI gas in galactic disks: Interpretation

-and the fit is over-plotted to the data in Fig.~\ref{fig10} (dashed line, top left sub-panel).
-Figure~\ref{fig10} also displays the values of the $L_{sf}$ plotted against the specific star formation rate sSFR=SFR$/M_{*}$ (top right sub-panel) and the star formation efficiency per unit time with respect to the H$_{2}$ mass reservoir, SFE$_{m}={\rm SFR}/M(\rm H_{2}$) (bottom left sub-panel) and with respect to the total gas reservoir SFE$_{g}={\rm SFR}/(M({\rm H_{2}})+M(\ion{H}{i}))$, where $M_{*}$ is the total stellar mass in the galaxy, and $M(\rm {H_{2}}$) and $M({\ion{H}{i}})$ are the total mass in H$_{2}$ and \ion{H}{i}, respectively.
-Since the galactic SFR and stellar mass M$_{*}$ are correlated (e.g., Lara-L\'{o}pez et al. 2013), $L_{sf}$ has the same dependence on $M_{*}$ as on the SFR (see details in \S.~\ref{appb}).
-Hence, $L_{sf}$ is independent of the sSFR but the scatter between the two quantities is large due to the combined uncertainties on both the SFR and $M_{*}$.
-There are also no clear correlation between $L_{sf}$ and SFE$_{g}$ since this last quantity is only loosely related to the star forming gas.
-However, an anti-correlation is observed between $L_{sf}$ and SFE$_{m}$.
-A power law fit to the $L_{sf}$-SFE$_{m}$ data points yields the following result:
+Because the galactic SFR and stellar mass M$_{*}$ are correlated (e.g., Lara-L\'{o}pez et al. 2013), $L_{sf}$ has the same dependence on $M_{*}$ as on the SFR (see details in Appendix~\ref{appb}).
+Hence, $L_{sf}$ is independent of the sSFR, but the scatter between the two quantities is large due to the combined uncertainties on the SFR and $M_{*}$.
+The correlation between $L_{sf}$ and SFE$_{g}$ is unclear as well because this last quantity is only loosely related to the star-forming gas.
+However, a weak anticorrelation is observed between $L_{sf}$ and SFE$_{m}$.
+A power-law fit to the $L_{sf}$-SFE$_{m}$ data points yields the following result:

-It is useful to point out that higher star formation efficiencies (i.e., SFE$_{m}$) in low metallicity environments have been measured for individual molecular clouds in M33 (Braine et al. 2010) and a theoretical interpretation based on the effects of metallicity-dependent stellar feedback has been presented in Dib et al. (2011,2013).